tymyrddin/purple/source/docs/cross-training/telemetry.md

 ---

 Note: All exercises use isolated lab environments with no external connectivity.
-Sample malicious code is neutered and used for educational purposes only.
+Sample malicious code has to be neutered and used for educational purposes only.